 Escaping shortcodes in WordPress is not rocket science.
 You can escape any shortcodes by surrounding it with double square brackets.
 Let’s say you have a shortcode [testimonials], that will display testimonials but you want to display it as it is.

 So you just need to surround your shortcode with an extra set of square brackets.
 Let’s see the below examples:

 Shortcodes that have no attributes can be escaped by putting it within double square brackets, something like:

-Same as above if you have shortcodes that consist attributes, you can surround that too with another set of square brackets.
+If you have a shortcode that contains attributes, you can surround that too with another set of square brackets.

 [[testimonials item="3" color="#f00" ]]

 Escape Enclosed Shortcodes

 If you have a shortcode that has a start and an end tag, then you can escape it by putting both start tag and end tag within a set of square brackets.